hdShang/arxiv-daily/docs/cs-CV/2025-05-08/papers/250505467v2-streambridge-turning-your-offline-video-large-language-model-into-a-.md

 ---
 layout: default
-title: StreamBridge: Turning Your Offline Video Large Language Model into a Proactive Streaming Assistant
+title: "StreamBridge: Turning Your Offline Video Large Language Model into a Proactive Streaming Assistant"
 ---

 # StreamBridge: Turning Your Offline Video Large Language Model into a Proactive Streaming Assistant